Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 Header: Possibly.
 Basic info, link to my github
 Footer: Same as Header
 Styling: Make cards look nice.
 Responsive design, shrinks with screen.
+Testing: Test for basic functionality

 Stretch
+-Have different options to display only pokemon of certain types, sizes, weights. "smol bean" option, "big boi" option -Add in pokedex entries.
+    -Maybe edit data.js (use a mapping function to copy the dex entries in)

 # Getting Started with Create React App